cloudigrade/cloudigrade/README.rst

 .. code-block:: sh

     make user
+    # or the below command if you're running against cloudigrade in a local OpenShift cluster
+    make oc-user

 To then generate an auth token, run the make command:

 .. code-block:: sh

     make user-authenticate
+    # or the below command if you're running against cloudigrade in a local OpenShift cluster
+    make oc-user-authenticate

 This auth token can be supplied in the Authorization header.